Billy Rose's Jumbo

-Billy Rose's Jumbo is a 1962 American musical film released by Metro-Goldwyn-Mayer and starring Doris Day, Stephen Boyd, Jimmy Durante, and Martha Raye.
-An adaptation of the stage musical Jumbo produced by Billy Rose, the film was directed by Charles Walters, written by Sidney Sheldon, and featured Busby Berkeley's choreography.
+Billy Rose's Jumbo is a 1962 American musical film released by Metro-Goldwyn-Mayer and starring Doris Day (in her last screen musical), Stephen Boyd, Jimmy Durante and Martha Raye.
+An adaptation of the stage musical Jumbo produced by Billy Rose, the film was directed by Charles Walters, written by Sidney Sheldon and features Busby Berkeley's choreography.
 It was nominated for an Academy Award for the adaptation of its Rodgers and Hart score.

-The Broadway show Jumbo opened on November 16, 1935, and was the last musical produced at the New York Hippodrome before it was demolished in 1939.
-Original producer Billy Rose stipulated that if a film version was ever made, he must be credited in the title, even if he were not personally involved.
-Both play and film feature songs by Richard Rodgers and Lorenz Hart, although the film borrows two songs from Rodgers and Hart shows other than Jumbo (including "This Can't Be Love", from The Boys from Syracuse).
-Despite featuring such Rodgers and Hart standards as "My Romance" and "The Most Beautiful Girl in the World", neither the original play nor the film was especially successful.
-The film was Doris Day's last screen musical.
+The Broadway show Jumbo opened on November 16, 1935 and was the last musical produced at the New York Hippodrome before it was demolished in 1939.
+Original producer Billy Rose stipulated that if a film version was ever made based on the show, he must be credited in the title, even if he were not personally involved.
+Both the play and the film feature songs by Rodgers and Hart, although the film borrows two songs from their other shows.
+Boyd's singing voice was dubbed by studio singer Jimmy Joyce.

-Stephen Boyd's singing voice was dubbed by Los Angeles studio singer, Jimmy Joyce.
-On April 2, 2007, Robert Osborne of TCM, introducing the MGM film Fearless Fagan (1952) directed by Stanley Donen, said that Donen was due to direct Jumbo right after Singin' in the Rain in 1952.
-However, MGM decided the script was not ready, so Jumbo was not filmed until 1962 with a different director and stars.
-Both play and film feature Durante leading a live elephant and being stopped by a police officer, who asks him, "What are you doing with that elephant?"
-Durante's reply, "What elephant?", was a show-stopper in 1935.
-This comedy bit was reprised in his role in Billy Rose's Jumbo and is likely to have contributed to the popularity of the idiom, the "elephant in the room".